jason-p-pickering/pootle/docs/server/project_setup.rst

 Place translation files
 +++++++++++++++++++++++

-First task is to place the translation files for your new project in a location where Pootle can find, write and read them.
+The first task is to place the translation files for your new project in a location where Pootle can find, write and read them.
 Pootle is told about this location by using the :setting:`POOTLE_TRANSLATION_DIRECTORY` setting.